-This Notice must be given by anyone, EXCEPT the general contractor (direct contractor) and wage claimants, who want to later record a Mechanic's Lien, or file a stop notice on a project.
+This Notice must be given by anyone, EXCEPT the general contractor (direct contractor) and wage claimants, who want to later record a Mechanic's Lien, or file a Stop Payment Notice on a project.
 So mainly the subcontractors and material suppliers have to serve this Notice.